Brook Cottage, Challacombe

 welcome

 Brook Cottage in Challacombe was originally built as an agricultural dwelling.
 Some years ago two bedrooms were made into one spacious double aspect room.
 In addition, a sun-room and a downstairs cloakroom were added and comprehensive insulation installed.
 The wood burning stove was recently replaced.
-Sleeps 2 guests in one double bedroom with a King-sized, four poster bed Spacious sitting room with dining area Wood-burner in the sitting room Upstairs bathroom.
-Bath with overhead shower, plus downstairs cloakroom with WC Sun-room attached to the sitting room Enclosed garden to the rear of the property with lovely countryside views Parking for two cars on the forecourt at the front Dogs welcome (2 max) for £15 supplement per dog WiFi and electricity included Logs for the stove are provided free of charge 32" TV with Firestick Bed linen and towels provided Arrive from 4 pm Depart by 10 am The historical village of Challacombe is in a rural location in Exmoor Park, but within easy reach of Barnstaple, Lynton and the market town of South Molton.
+Sleeps 2 guests in one double bedroom with a King-sized, four poster bed.
+Spacious sitting room with dining area.
+Wood-burner in the sitting room.
+Upstairs bathroom.
+Bath with overhead shower, plus downstairs cloakroom with WC.
+Sun-room attached to the sitting room.
+Enclosed garden to the rear of the property with lovely countryside views.
+Parking for two cars on the forecourt at the front.
+Dogs welcome (2 max) for £15 supplement per dog.
+WiFi and electricity included.
+Logs for the stove are provided free of charge.
+32" TV with Firestick.
+Bed linen and towels provided.
+Arrive from 4 pm.
+Depart by 10 am.
+The historical village of Challacombe is in a rural location in Exmoor Park, but within easy reach of Barnstaple, Lynton and the market town of South Molton.
 There are footpaths and bridleways from Challacombe to the moor and the surrounding countryside, making it ideal for walking, riding, cycling and sightseeing.
 There is an abundance of wildlife in the area, with butterflies, birds, such as pheasants, buzzards and barn owls.
-The field behind Brook Cottage is farmland and you will see cows, sheep or horses grazing outside the gate.
+The field behind Brook Cottage is farmland and you will see sheep or horses, or even cattle grazing outside the gate.
 Please do not feed the horses.
-There are roe deer in the woods surrounding the field, so if you are very lucky your may see one or two.
-If you want to see red deer, you need to go up on the moors.
+There are roe deer in the woods beyond the field, so if you are very lucky your may see one or two.
+If you want to see red deer, you need to go up on the moors, although recently a couple of stags were sen on the hill opposite.
 On clear nights, the sky is spectacular.
 Please note, mobile phone signal in the cottage is not reliable.
-It is possible to get reception if you stop at a lay-by on the way to the A399 (just over a mile from the cottage) so we recommend using the internet provided for making WiFi calls.
+We recommend using the internet provided for making WiFi calls.
+It is possible to get reception if you stop at a lay-by on the way to the A399 (just over a mile from the cottage).

 - Linen provided,Towels provided